grafana/agent/README.md

 <p align="center"><img src="docs/assets/logo_and_name.png" alt="Grafana Cloud Agent logo"></p>

-Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud/).
+Grafana Cloud Agent is an observability data collector optimized for sending metrics, log and trace data to [Grafana Cloud](https://grafana.com/products/cloud/).

 Users of Prometheus operating at a massive scale (i.e., millions of active series) can struggle to run an unsharded singleton Prometheus instance: it becomes a